slackpanos/SlackOnly-Docs/README.md

  * usm

 Below are the descriptions and directions explaining how to install each of these package managers.
-Also incuded in the directions are the configuration changes necessary to use each package manager with SlackOnly.
+Also included in the directions are the configuration changes necessary to use each package manager with SlackOnly.

 #### Slackpkg with Slackpkg+